fluentassertions/fluentassertions/docs/documentation.md

 ## Event Monitoring ##

-Version 1.3.0 introduced a new set of extensions that allow you to verify that an object raised a particular event.
+Fluent Assertions has a set of extensions that allow you to verify that an object raised a particular event.
 Before you can invoke the assertion extensions, you must first tell Fluent Assertions that you want to monitor the object:

 ```csharp